Coding Schemes with Rate-Limited Feedback that Improve over the Nofeedback Capacity for a Large Class of Broadcast Channels: Usefulness of Feedback

 \end{Corollary} \begin{proof} Inclusion~\eqref{eq:second} follows from \eqref{eq:first}.
 We show \eqref{eq:first}.
 Since $(R_1^{\M}, R_2^{\M})$ is in the interior of $\set{C}_{\textnormal{Enh}}^{(1)}$, there exists a rate pair $(R_1^{\En}, R_2^{\En})\in\set{C}_{\textnormal{Enh}}^{(1)}$ with $R_{1}^{\En} > R_1^{\M}$ and $R_2^{\En}> R_2^{\M}$.
 Now, since $(R_1^{\M}, R_2^{\M})$ lies on the boundary of $\set{R}_{\textnormal{Marton}}$, the rate pair in~\eqref{eq:rate-pair} must lie outside $\set{R}_{\textnormal{Marton}}$ for any $\gamma\in(0,1)$.
 By Theorem~\ref{thm:useful}, Equation~\eqref{eq:new}, this rate pair {is achievable with rate-limited feedback } for all $\gamma\in(0,1)$ that are sufficiently close to 0. \end{proof}

-For many DMBCs such as the BSBC or the BEBC with unequal cross-over probabilities or unequal erasure probabilities to the two receivers, or the BSC/BEC-BC where the two channels have different capacities, the conditions of Corollary~\ref{cor:gen} can easily be checked.
+For many DMBCs such as the BSBC or the BEBC with unequal cross-over probabilities or unequal erasure probabilities to the two receivers, or the BSC/BEC-BC where the two channels have different capacities, it is easily verified that the conditions of Corollary~\ref{cor:gen} hold whenever the DMBCs are not physically degraded.
 Thus, our corollary immediately shows that for these DMBCs rate-limited feedback strictly increases capacity.
-(See also Examples~\ref{ex:bsbc} and \ref{ex:2}
+(See also Examples~\ref{ex:bsbc} and \ref{ex:2} in the next Section.)

-{For the BSBC and the BEBC, Theorem~\ref{thm:useful} can even be used to show that all the boundary points $(R_1>0, R_2>0)$ of $\set{C}_{\textnormal{NoFB}}$ can be improved with rate-limited feedback, see the following Corollary~\ref{theo3}, the paragraph thereafter, and Example~\ref{ex:bsbc} in the next Section.
+For the BSBC and the BEBC, Theorem~\ref{thm:useful} can even be used to show that all boundary points $(R_1>0, R_2>0)$ of $\set{C}_{\textnormal{NoFB}}$ can be improved with rate-limited feedback, see the following Corollary~\ref{theo3} and the paragraph thereafter.

+\begin{Remark} {For given random variables $U_0^{\M}, U_1^{\M}, U_2^{\M}, X^{\M}$ Marton's region, i.e., the rate region defined by Constraints~\eqref{eq:martonRegion}, is either a pentagon (both single-rate constraints as well as at least one of the sum-rates are active), a quadrilateral (only the two single-rate constraints are active), or a triangle (only one single-rate constraint and at least one of the sum-rate constraints are active).

+In the case of superposition coding with $U_1^{\M}=\textnormal{const.}$ and $U_2^{\M}=X^{\M}$ and when Condition~\eqref{eq:delta} holds, then the region is a quadrilateral and the only active constraints are~\eqref{eq:Marton1} and \eqref{eq:Marton3}.
+Thus, in this case, constraint~\eqref{eq:Marton2} holds with strict inequality for all rate pairs in this region.

+Whenever the region defined by Marton's constraints~\eqref{eq:martonRegion} is a pentagon, then the only rate pair in this pentagon that satisfies Constraint~\eqref{eq:Marton2} with equality is the dominant corner point of maximum $R_2$-rate.} \end{Remark}